rsnyderaustin/hierarchical-job-data/README.md

 # HierarchicalJobData

-Parses through a csv file of jobs and their job requirements that I made during my career development.
+Parses through a csv file of jobs and their job requirements.
+Counts the number of instances that a requirement shows up among all jobs.
+I developed this program during my job search in order to understand more systematically what requirements were most important in the jobs I was interested in.